icopy-site/awesome-cn/docs/awesome/awesome-angular.md

 * [actions-executing](https://github.com/ngxs-labs/actions-executing) - This plugin allows you to easily know if an action is being executed and control UI elements or control flow of your code to execute.
 * [emitter](https://github.com/ngxs-labs/emitter) - New pattern that provides the opportunity to feel free from actions.
 * [firestore-plugin](https://github.com/ngxs-labs/firestore-plugin) - Firestore plugin for NGXS.
-* [ngxs-message-plugin](https://github.com/Andreas-Hjortland/ngxs-message-plugin) - An NGXS plugin which allows you to share state between different browser contexts.
 * [ngxs-postmessage-plugin](https://github.com/nelsongraa8/ngxs-postmessage-plugin) - NGXS plugin for state synchronization across windows or microfrontends using `postMessage`.
-* [ngxs-reset-plugin](https://github.com/ng-turkey/ngxs-reset-plugin) - Reset plugin for NGXS: Effortlessly clears, resets, or overwrites NGXS states respecting the state tree.
 * [ngxs-synchronizers](https://github.com/lVlyke/ngxs-synchronizers) - Simplifies synchronizing your NGXS-based application state with external data sources.
-* [select-snapshot](https://github.com/ngxs-labs/select-snapshot) - Flexibile decorator that allows to get a snapshot of the state.

 ### Other State Libraries